0xffsec/handbook/content/services/smb.md

 #### Windows SMB Ports and Protocols

+Originally,
-Originally, in Windows NT, SMB ran on top of NBT (NetBIOS over TCP/IP), which uses ports UDP 137 and 138, and TCP 139.
-With Windows 2000, was introduced the option to run "NetBIOS-less" SMB, directly over TCP/IP, without the extra NBT layer on port 445.
+in Windows NT,
+SMB ran on top of NBT (NetBIOS over TCP/IP), which uses ports UDP 137 and 138, and TCP 139.
+With Windows 2000,
+was introduced what Microsoft calls "direct hosting", the option to run "NetBIOS-less" SMB, directly over TCP/445.

-Older versions of Windows (with NBT enabled) will try to connect to both port 139 and 445 simultaneously, while in newer versions, port 139 is a fall-back port, as clients will try to connect to port 445 by default.[^vidstrom-smb-ports]
+Older versions of Windows
+(with NBT enabled)
+will try to connect to both port 139 and 445 simultaneously, while in newer versions, port 139 is a fall-back port, as clients will try to connect to port 445 by default.[^vidstrom-smb-ports]

 ## SMB Host Discovery